Psychological Approach to Dream Analysis: Unlocking Hidden Meanings

 Dream contentDisguised, requires decodingDirect, symbolic but honest

-Sexual contentCentral to most dream meaningOne factor among many, not dominant
+Role of sexual contentCentral to most dream meaningOne factor among many

 SymbolsMostly personal, often sexualPersonal + universal (archetypes)